A Personal Tribute To The Life And Writing of Agatha Christie

 I selected it without any great expectation of enjoyment, read it within two days and was irrevocably hooked.

-Since then I have read many, many crime novels by many different authors but none have affected my heart, mind and psyche as has Agatha Christie.
+Since then I have read many crime novels by many different authors but none have affected my heart, mind and psyche as has Christie.
 Agatha’s brilliant story telling is the yardstick by which other murder mysteries are measured and almost inevitably found to fall short.

-Agatha Christie Novels:
+Christie Novels:

 For sheer intricacy of plot an Agatha Christie novel is quite simply matchless.
 The Murder of Roger Ackroyd is often, perhaps justifiably, quoted as her masterpiece.
-But consider Hercule Poirot’s Christmas, –I defy anyone not to be astonished at that particular denouement.
+But consider Hercule Poirot's Christmas, - I defy anyone not to be astonished at that particular denouement.

 Murder on the Orient Express has been filmed so often and seen by so many people, that the ending may have lost some of its ‘wow’ factor, but when I read it for the first time I was, quite literally, flabbergasted.

-And how about Agatha Christie’s perhaps most chilling novel which we nowadays call And Then There Were None – absolutely astounding!
+And how about Christie’s perhaps most chilling novel which we nowadays call And Then There Were None – absolutely astounding!

 Agatha Christie's Detectives: